-Association for Clinical Pastoral Education, Inc.
+- Association for Clinical Pastoral Education

 1549 Clairmont Road, Suite 103

-Decatur, Georgia 30033
+Decatur, GA 30033

-USCCB Commission on Certification and Accreditation
+- USCCB Commission on Certification and Accreditation

 3211 South Lake Drive, Suite 317

-St. Francis, Wisconsin 53235-3702
+St. Francis, WI 53235-3702

-Graduation and Certification
+Graduation and certification

-Graduates are eligible for certification with the National Association of Catholic Chaplains, the Association of Professional Chaplains, or the Jewish Chaplains Association.
+Graduates are eligible for certification with the National Association of Catholic Chaplains, the Association of Professional Chaplains or the Jewish Chaplains Association.

 Residents work with Mayo Chaplain Services' staff to provide on-call ministry for the inpatient and outpatient services of Mayo Clinic.
-You will participate in all service shifts, including days, evenings, nights and weekend on-call coverage.
+You participate in all service shifts, including days, evenings, nights and weekend on-call coverage.
 Worship and preaching opportunities are part of the weekend schedule.